 From there we got a bus to Rachel at a hen-do in Hackney, we were going to deliver to Elaine in Stoke Newington but she was unwell.
 We jumped on the 277 to Katja in Islington where we had to film on Urban’s phone which had a natural rustic filming quality to it (my battery had run out and was already on my second one of the day).
 We were then meant to visit Chris N in Kings Cross and Dorothee near Caledonian Road but time and circumstances were just not on our side (Mean Time).
 We got the 43 to Archway where the final delivery to Polly was shot by her friend Mike on his lush camera at midnight.
-The plan had then been to deliver to my Mum in Surbiton and Helen in Chessington but it wasn’t to be.
+The plan had then been to deliver to Mr Bones and my Mum in Surbiton and Helen in Chessington but it wasn’t to be.
 We left after filming and I was back in Catford at 2.30am.
 Today everything aches but it was worth it.

 Thank you to everyone who bought the album/took part or who wanted to participate but couldn’t make it and to everyone who showed their support.